carbon-language/carbon-lang/clang/lib/CodeGen/README.txt

 variables as long as the declaration dominates all statements in the block.

+NOTE: The main case we care about this for is for -O0 -g compile time performance, and in that scenario we will need to emit the alloca anyway currently to emit proper debug info.
+So this is blocked by being able to emit debug information which refers to an LLVM temporary, not an alloca.

 //===---------------------------------------------------------------------===//

 We should try and avoid generating basic blocks which only contain